YuAo/Vivid/README.md

 *This filter may not work well in the default light-linear working color space.
 Use `kCIContextWorkingColorSpace` key to specify a working color space when creating the `CIContext` object.*

+####YUCISurfaceBlur

+Blurs an image while preserving edges.
+This filter is very similar to the Photoshop's "Surface Blur" filter.

+Useful for creating special effects and for removing noise or graininess.

 ##Utilities

 ####YUCIFilterConstructor